 Graham, F. Four Decades.
 A History of Forty Years’ Work of the Woman’s Christian Temperance Union of the State of New York.
 NY: Salvation Army Press, 1914.

 Graham, F. Sixty Years of Action.
 A History of Sixty Years’ Work of the Woman’s Christian Temperance Union of the State of New York.
-Lockport, NY: WCTU of the State of New York, 1934.
+Lockport: WCTU of the State of New York, 1934.

 Woman’s Christian Temperance Union.
-Ohio History Central, July 1, 2005.
-Ohio Historical Society.
-Available online.
+Ohio History Central, 2005.
+Ohio Hist Soc.

 House, E. Oklahoma Woman’s Christian Temperance Union.
 Who’s Who in Oklahoma, 1958.